Geeksltd/MSharp.Docs/how-to/filesAndImages/thumbnail.md

 ## Problem

-Sometimes, you need to show a thumbnail image of a bigger image. this thumbnail should be same as original image but more optimized with smaller size and dimension.
+Sometimes, you need to show a thumbnail image of a bigger image.
+This thumbnail should be same as original image but more optimized with smaller size and dimension.

 ## Implementation